 - Third-party certifications: Organic certifications, safety standards, industry awards, "official retailer" status.
 Display these where relevant.

 - Press and expert mentions: "As featured in..." or "Recommended by..." citations with links to sources.
+Build dedicated press pages linking to coverage and display publication logos on homepages and About pages.

 - Platform ratings: If you have strong ratings on Google, Trustpilot, or industry-specific platforms, make these visible.